The best Caribbean destinations for families

-Tanzania is, quite simply, a nature lover’s paradise.
-A third of its landmass falls under formal protection and its national parks alone cover more than 42,000 square kilometres.
+Tanzania is, quite simply, a nature-lover’s paradise.
+A third of its landmass falls under formal protection and its national parks alone cover more than 42,000 sq km.
 Whether you want to trek with chimpanzees, take a safari through the Serengeti or simply marvel at wide open skies and sprawling plains, Tanzania is the perfect place for you.

 While there are so many national parks to choose from, some are simply unmissable.
 For those who want to experience Tanzania’s most iconic wildlife, it’s hard to beat the Serengeti and Ngorongoro Crater Reserves but there are other parks which offer more specialised experiences.
 For instance, Tarangire is famous for its abundant elephant population, the Mahale Mountains and Gombe Stream for their resident chimpanzees and Katavi is known simply for its obscurity – it is one of the most remote and inaccessible parks in the country.
 No matter which reserve you choose for your safari, you are sure to be rewarded with some of the most unforgettable wildlife experiences in the world.
 From tawny lions basking in the dust at sunrise, to herds of wildebeest thundering across the Serengeti’s endless plains, Tanzania’s wildlife is as iconic as it is diverse.